vanessacleary/vanessacleary-Ms1-2021/README.md

   * The Login page passed with 0 errors
 * W3C CSS Validator - [Results](/docs/testing/css-validator.JPG)
   * The CSS passed with 0 errors
   * I also put the CSS through  [Autoprefixer CSS online](https://autoprefixer.github.io/) to improve the CSS and add vendor prefixes.
 The CSS validation came back again with 0 errors but had some warnings.
-I was assured by that the CSS was correct by slack team members & mentors and to document the warnings.
+I was assured the CSS was correct by slack team members & mentors and to document the warnings.
-     The errors can be found [here](/docs/testing/warnings.JPG)
+    * The warnings can be found [here](/docs/testing/warnings.JPG)

 ### Performance
 * [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) was used to measure the performance and speed of the website.
   * Click on the page name to see the result for desktop: [Home](docs/testing/desktop-lighthouse-home.JPG) | [Login](docs/testing/desktop-lighthouse-login.JPG)
   * Click on the page name to see the result for mobile: [Home](docs/testing/mobile-lighthouse-home.JPG) | [Login](docs/testing/mobile-lighthouse-login.JPG)

 ### Responsivness
 * The website was tested using  desk the 'inspect' option availabale on Google and Internet explorer for differnt screen sizes and mobile.
 The following devices showed zero errors with responsiveness or format.
 * Devices:
   * Samsung Galaxy S20
   * iPhone X